day legislation that can affect your job is debated and voted on in

 NAFTA agreements, Teamsters political power works for you.

-Teamsters have established a Legislative Department and a political
+Teamsters have an established Legislative Department and a political

-Voter Education.
-This fund is one of the largest political action
+Independent Voter Education.
+This fund is one of the largest,

-from IBT members, DRIVE is our answer to the millions of dollars
+our answer to the millions of dollars spent by big business each

-spent by Big Business each year in support of anti-union candidates.
+year in support of anti-union candidates.
+Monies raised are

-Monies raised are used to support the campaigns of labor-friendly
+used to support the campaigns of labor-friendly politicians

 How Can I Join